 With the genset off, check the terminals on the battery for clean and tight connections.
-Loose or corroded connections create resistance which can hinder or prevent starting.
-Clean and reconnect the terminals if loose.
-Always disconnect the negative (-) battery cable first, and connect it last to reduce the possibility of arcing.
+Loose or corroded connections create resistance which can hinder starting.
+Clean and reconnect the battery cables if loose.
+Always disconnect the negative battery cable first, and connect it last to reduce the possibility of arcing.